yk-hwang/Reliability-in-ILD/R/README.md

-# Reliability-in-ILD
+# R

-This project contains materials for a simulation study on within-person reliability in Dynamic Structural Equation Modeling (DSEM).
 A single R script (datagen_combine_analysis.R) was developed to manipulate and verify the simulation conditions related to within-person reliability levels.

 ## 1. Context & Citation